rackspace/runway/docs/source/cfngin/blueprints.rst

 Testing Blueprints
 ******************

-When writing your own :ref:`Blueprints <term-blueprint>` its useful to write tests for them in order to make sure they behave the way you expect they would, especially if there is any complex logic inside.
+When writing your own |Blueprint| it is useful to write tests for them in order to make sure they behave the way you expect they would, especially if there is any complex logic inside.

-To this end, a sub-class of the ``unittest.TestCase`` class has been provided: ``runway.cfngin.blueprints.testutil.BlueprintTestCase``.
+To this end, a sub-class of the ``unittest.TestCase`` class has been provided: :class:`runway.cfngin.blueprints.testutil.BlueprintTestCase`.
 You use it like the regular TestCase class, but it comes with an addition assertion: ``assertRenderedBlueprint``.
-This assertion takes a Blueprint object and renders it, then compares it to an expected output, usually in ``tests/fixtures/blueprints``.
+This assertion takes a |Blueprint| object and renders it, then compares it to an expected output, usually in ``tests/fixtures/blueprints``.

 Yaml (CFNgin) format tests
 ==========================

-In order to wrap the ``BlueprintTestCase`` tests in a format similar to CFNgin's stack format, the ``YamlDirTestGenerator`` class is provided.
+In order to wrap the :class:`~runway.cfngin.blueprints.testutil.BlueprintTestCase` tests in a format similar to CFNgin's stack format, the :class:`~runway.cfngin.blueprints.testutil.YamlDirTestGenerator` class is provided.
 When subclassed in a directory, it will search for yaml files in that directory with certain structure and execute a test case for it.

 .. rubric:: Example